nathan-folsom/jotai-composition/src/article.md

 }
 ```

 The important things to note here are the usage of the `children` prop, and internal state within `useRef`.
-The `children` prop is a function that we call with the state object in order to pass it down to the actual child components.
+The `children` prop is a function that we call with the state object in order to render the actual child components.
 Storing state in a `useRef` assures that our state object is created once and persists throughout the lifecycle of the component, as well as being automatically destroyed when the component unmounts.

 The shape of the state object is also worth taking a look at: